andreaskaris/sosreport-operator/README.md

 ### For quay.io

 ~~~
-make bundle IMG=quay.io/akaris/sosreport-operator:latest
+make bundle REGISTRY=quay.io/akaris
 ~~~

-Simply commit the current snapshot of the repository.
+Now, simply commit the current snapshot of the repository.

 Quay will automatically build an image from the latest snapshot.

 ## Generating OLM index images